paukstelis/Octoprint-Cancelobject/README.md

 ## Other notes
 * If you upload files directly to your octoprint instance, direct them to the `watched` directory and not the `upload` directory.
 This will make sure that the plugin processes your gocde and substitutes the `@Object` tag it uses to identify
-* This plugin can only be used when streaming files via USB (no SD card support)
+* This plugin can only be used when streaming files via USB (no SD card support).
+If you are looking for SD card support, look into Marlin or RepRap firmware M486 commands.
 * It is designed for use with Marlin and Marlin-flavored firmwares.
 The behaviour with other firmwares is unknown.
 * Gcodeviewer integration requires that the object has to have had some printing moves before its coordinates are known.
 Use the `Refresh Objects` button to update.
+The exception to this is SuperSlicer which includes object information comments in the gcode that include object centers.
 * Some slicers will place first layer extras (brim, raft, etc.) as part of an object.
 If this throws off the position of the objects in the gcodeviewer you can use the `Reset Objects` button.
 ## Setup